DrSmuc/Compound-calculator/README.md

  - **"skip"** to not use feature<br>

 ### Incorect result if:<br>
- 1. "-" in subscript<br>
- 2. "·xH2O" is not et the end or something other than H2O
+1. "·xH2O" is not et the end or something other than H2O